DonTizi/ReMind/README.md

 ## Contact

-For questions or support, please open an issue in the GitHub repository or contact us at your-email@example.com.
+For questions or support, please open an issue in the GitHub repository or contact me at elyes.melbouci@gmail.com.

 ---

 Thank you for using reMind!
 We hope it helps you manage and reMind your digital activities effortlessly.

----

 By making reMind open-source, we aim to foster a collaborative environment where developers can contribute to and improve this innovative application.
 Happy coding!

+---